4GeeksAcademy/html-tutorial-exercises-course/exercises/08-relative-vs-absolute-path/README.md

 <a href="/help/articles/how-do-i-set-up-a-webpage.html">Take me to how-do-i-set-up-a-webpage.html</a>
 ```

-> Note: If you use **relative paths** , you have to assume that the initial part of the path is hidden and equal to the current path in the URL bar.
+> Note: If you use **relative paths**, you have to assume that the initial part of the path is hidden and equal to the current path in the URL bar.

 ## Absolute Paths Examples:

-Absolute paths also include the domain name.
+Absolute paths include the domain name.
 They contain the full URL because they are typically used to take the user to a different website.

 ```html
 <img src="https://github.com/learnpack/html-tutorial-exercises-course/raw/master/HTML-badge.png" />